justinmklam/pycascades-2019/day-1-notes.md

 - Take breaks!
 It will help
 - Write down EVERYTHING.
 Helps with keeping track of what you've tried/learned

+**Takeaway:** Stack trace is your friend, using print statements only gets you so far, take breaks.

 ## 10 - Ben Berry: Who to blame for all your problems

 http://slides.bengerman.com